neilslater/games_dice/README.md

 ## Library API

-Although you can refer to the documentation for the contained classes, and use it if needed to build some exotic dice systems, the recommended way to use GamesDice is to create GamesDice::Dice objects via the factory methods from the GamesDice module, and then use those objects to simulate dice rolls, explain the results or calculate probabilties as required.
+Although you can refer to the documentation for the contained classes, and use it if needed to build some exotic dice systems, all you need to know to access the core features is described here.

-### GamesDice factory methods
+### GamesDice factory method

 #### GamesDice.create